hippiehunter/dblbook/src/organization/libraries.md

 *Modern Perspective:* In modern development, linkers are integrated into most IDEs and build tools, making their operations more transparent to developers.

-*Description:* The Synergy linker consolidates compiled object files into a cohesive executable program.
+*Description:* The DBL linker consolidates compiled object files into a cohesive executable program.
 By default, it expects object files to have the `.dbo` extension.
 The linker produces:

 -   `.dbr` for Executable files
 -   `.map` for Map files